BUY THE BOOK

-On a clear winter night in upstate New York, two young men break in to a house.
-Within minutes, an old woman is dead and the house is in flames.
-Across the country, Patty Dickerson's phone rings.
+On a clear winter night in upstate New York, two young men break in to a house they believe is empty.
+It isn't, and within minutes an old woman is dead and the house is in flames.
+Soon after, the men are caught by the police.
+Across the county, a phone rings in a darkened bedroom, waking a pregnant woman.
 It's her husband.
 He wants her to know that he and his friend have gotten themselves into a little trouble.
-So Patty's old life ends and a strange new one begins.
-For the next twenty-eight years, she must live with the absence caused by her husband's incarceration, attempt to raise her son, and brave the scorn of her community.
-As unflinching as it is heartrending, The Good Wife confirms O'Nan's place as one of our country's most wide-ranging and empathetic masters.
+So Patty Dickerson's old life ends and a strange new one begins.